Process servers play a crucial part in the legal system because their primary responsibility is to serve court documents such as:

 A restraining order is a court-issued legal directive requiring an individual to refrain from specific actions, typically involving proximity to another person.
 Restraining orders aim to protect individuals from harassment, abuse, or threats of violence by creating a legally enforceable barrier between the parties.

-To obtain protection, a restraining order lawyer must file a request with the court, providing evidence of the alleged behavior warranting protection.
+A lawyer must file a request with the court to obtain a restraining order, providing evidence of the alleged behavior warranting protection.
 If the court finds sufficient cause, a temporary restraining order may be issued pending a formal hearing.
 At the hearing, both parties have the opportunity to present their case.
 The court will then determine whether to issue a permanent restraining order.
 The restrained party may contest the order by providing evidence to refute the allegations.

 Small Claims Documents